VeselaHouba/ansible-role-bareos/README.md

 # Variables
 ## Server

+Note: More options can be seen in `defaults/main.yml`

 - `bareos_install_server` - Install packages valid for server (`false`).
 Note that this also installs postgresql!
 - `bareos_setup_db` - Check if postgresql DB `bareos` exists.
 If not, create and fill with data (`false`)
 - `bareos_sensu_postgres_pass` - Set pass for user sensu to postgresql